scott-eric-kaufman/the-whole-sek/content/the-valve/2006-05-12-caleb-crain-on-academic-criticism-only-not-really.md

 _It’s precertified—except when people start agitating for including other texts, other voices._

 Yes, but _when aren’t they_?
 Canonical negotiations are par for the course at this point.
 Shakespeare, yes, we have consensus.
 A couple others.
 After that, _no dice_.
-Constructing a syllabus becomes an exercise in discourse formation, a display of your ideological commitments, &amp;c.
+Constructing a syllabus becomes an exercise in discourse formation, a display of your ideological commitments, &c.
 For a T.A. with a supervisor, it becomes an actual negotiation of canonical assumptions, of what _should_ be represented, what can live without, and what, without which, the syllabus would not be representative.

 That said, I see your point: people arguing about which Marlowe to include in Renaissance Drama have already canonized Marlowe and put their collective imprimatur on Renaissance Drama, as well.